 The rock hit when I was 12, a messenger flung from some far-off solar system that promised to solve humanity’s problems.
-And all we did was use it to make money.
+And all we did was use its glorious alien tech to make money.
 Telekinetic factory workers slaving away under mind-controlling managers, psychic therapists, shape-shifting actors.
 It rained cash on the new superheroes.
 Then an angry incel stole some serum and barbecued a yoga studio.
 We all watched the shaky cellphone footage of him using his newfound powers to roast an entire class before accidentally setting himself on fire.
 After that, serum and anything having to do with the rock was perma-banned.
 Unless you went underground.

 My buddy tells me about an underground dose of telekinesis.
 No shakes, no freezing, no brain blowouts.
 He tells me about this guy who had it done a few weeks back.
 It was like he had a dozen extra hands to work with.
-He upped his output at the chip fab 300 percent.
+He upped his output at the MINCHIP fab plant by 300 percent.
 The guy made employee of the month and his boss gave him an all-expense paid trip to New Bermuda.
 They never knew a thing while he lounged on bleached-out sand, sipping mojitos out of a diamond glass.
 I could use that kind of boost, and bad.
 Ever since they went to per-unit pay at the factory my check has been shrinking like the ice caps.
-One injection of serum will double, even triple my output and then maybe Marcy will return my calls.
+One injection of serum will double, even triple my output and maybe Marcy will return my calls.

-He reaches out with a gloved hand and pulls me through the door.
+He reaches out with a gloved hand and yanks me through the door.
 I stagger into a waiting room littered with old magazines and travel brochures.
 There’s a single dingy loveseat and two folding chairs on either side of an end table.
 The place stinks like stale sweat and burnt coffee.
 He closes the door and its latches snap shut behind us.
-“So you wanna be a hotshot, huh?
-What’ll it be?
-Superhuman strength?
-Stretchy limbs?”
+“You must be Stone,” he says.

 “Naw, I just collect autographs.”